ceejbot/polyclay/README.md

 * Documentation
 * Clean up attachments API
 * Improve rollback behavior & write some vicious tests for it
-* Rethink that enumerable implementation
+* Implement saving already-persisted objects by means of merge()
-* Probably should just denormalize enums to make them less fragile
+* Rethink that enumerable implementation; probably should just denormalize enums to make them less fragile
 * Consider removing the dependency on cradle
 * Persistence layer is tangled with model layer in a couple of places
 * Should add a way to specify a key/id attribute name to generalize away from couchdb a bit